smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     startDate:
-      description: 'Start date and time of the works in an ISO8601 UTC format.
-The attribute can be used in addition to the `workDate` attribute when it corresponds to a time interval to be highlighted'
+      description: Start date and time of the works in an ISO8601 UTC format.
+The attribute can be used in addition to the `workDate` attribute when it corresponds to a time interval to be highlighted
       format: date-time
       type: string
       x-ngsi: